undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for Connecticut College was 87.2%, indicative of the exceptional educational experience and supportive environment at this school.
+The freshman retention rate for Connecticut College was 89.7% in 2025, a reflection of the high standards and excellent educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this academic institution, the proportion of students graduating in six years is 84%, which is considered an above-average graduation rate.
+This academic institution has the six-year graduation rate of 82%, which is considered an above-average graduation rate.

 Student Body